zenml-io/zenml/examples/kserve_deployment/README.md

 with the credentials needed by KServe to access the Artifact Store.
 This is covered in the [Managing KServe Credentials section](#managing-kserve-credentials).

-The next sections cover how to set GCP Artifacts store credentials for the KServe model deployer,
+The next sections cover how to set GCP Artifact Store credentials for the KServe model deployer,
-Please look up the variables relevant to your use-case in the [official KServe Storage Credentials](https://kserve.github.io/website/0.8/sdk_docs/docs/KServeClient/#parameters) and set them accordingly for your ZenML secret.
+Please look up the variables relevant to your use case in the [official KServe Storage Credentials](https://kserve.github.io/website/0.8/sdk_docs/docs/KServeClient/#parameters) and set them accordingly for your ZenML secret.

 ##### GCP Authentication with kserve_gs secret schema

 Before setting ZenML secrets, we need to create a service account key.
-This service account will be used to access the GCP artifact store. for more information, see the [Create and manage service account keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-gcloud).
+This service account will be used to access the GCP Artifact Store. for more information, see the [Create and manage service account keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-gcloud).
 Once we have the service account key, we can create a ZenML secret with the following command:

 ```bash